 Once the licence is confirmed, you can move to the next checkpoint: payment methods and withdrawal times.
 The research pack confirms that all new UKGC‑licensed casinos process e‑wallet withdrawals within 24–48 hours on average.

 The second checkpoint focuses on the actual payment options offered and the speed of withdrawals.
 A reliable new casino will list at least three distinct methods such as debit cards, e‑wallets, and cryptocurrency, each with clearly published processing windows.
 Withdrawal times must be stated in plain language – for example, “e‑wallets: 1–2 business days; bank transfers: 3–5 business days.”
-Any claim of “instant withdrawals” without a cited timeframe should be treated as marketing hype.
+Any claim of “standard payout speed” without a cited timeframe should be treated as marketing hype.

 The independent review confirms that reputable operators publish these timelines on their help pages and honour them consistently.
 If the casino only offers a single method or buries the information behind multiple menu clicks, treat it as a red flag.
 Always test the process with a small deposit before committing larger sums.